Insider’s Guide

 Magazine Street features six miles of a distinctly unique flair.
 Visually the street offers an abundance of historic buildings from mansions, now housing elegant bed & breakfasts or single-family homes; to Victorian row houses, some residential, some art galleries, some local shops; to a renovated bus barn, converted to a neighborhood grocery.

-Get Fit on Magazine Street
+Mocktails on Magazine Street

-Take a Class on Magazine Street
+Gluten-free options on Magazine Street